5.3 Finding, Evaluating, and Adapting Resources

 - Public domain works (not restricted by copyright) can be remixed with any work.

 - All-rights-reserved copyrighted works, available for free online, which you can only use under the project terms of service, or using an exception or limitation to copyright, such as fair use or fair dealing.

-- example: many MOOCs allow free reuse of their content, but do not allow copying, revise, remix, or redistribution.
+- For example: many MOOCs allow free reuse of their content, but do not allow copying, revise, remix, or redistribution.

-- example: a blockbuster movie available only in streaming service that you cannot use or even link to.
+- For example: a blockbuster movie available only in streaming service that you cannot use or even link to.

 - Creative Commons licensed works (and other free licenses) that have various permissions and restrictions.

-- example: Wikipedia (BY-SA) allows you to reuse their content for commercial purposes, while WikiHow (BY-NC-SA) does not.
+- For example: Wikipedia (BY-SA) allows you to reuse their content for commercial purposes, while WikiHow (BY-NC-SA) does not.
 A Wikipedia article cannot be remixed with a WikiHow article.

 If you want to know which CC licensed works can be remixed with other CC licensed works, revisit the CC Remix Chart we studied in Section 4.4.
 Where there is a green check at the intersection of two CC licensed works, you can remix those two works.
 Where you see a black X, you cannot remix those two CC licensed works.